We are dispatched thus to the weekend right after this, and I hope it's a great one for you wherever you are.

 Mark Davis filling in for Rush on the EIB network.

-It is the Friday Rush Limbaugh show, and that is open line Friday, back to those open lines here in a second.
+Back to those open lines here in a second.

 Let's take a quick walk through the various candidates and how their week went on the way to Tampa in the Republican convention next year.

-One of the things that could be fun to take uh a look at next week, and if if uh if Brother Stein or Brother Belling haven't talked about it a lot by Thursday, when you and I are together again, um are there establishment types uh looking to get Paul Ryan into this race, and that's not a bad thing.
+One of the things that could be fun to take a look at next week, and if Brother Stein and Brother Belling haven't talked about it a lot by Thursday when you and I are together again, are there establishment types looking to get Paul Ryan into this race?

-I'm an enormous fan of Paul Ryan, and if he did choose to run, I think that'd be that'd be great.
+And if he did choose to run, I think that'd be great.

-Uh but are there folks who feel that he might be a little more establishment friendly?
+But are there folks who feel that he might be a little more establishment friendly?

 And the reason they're getting Paul Ryan to run, they want him to run, is because they're scared to death of Rick Perry.

-And with that we begin our little stroll through the candidates' weeks.
+And with that, we begin our little stroll through the candidates' weeks.

 I don't know.